Rsz Img 1840

 If you are someone who wants and can afford to travel overseas and spend time with the locals in the Arab world, it only makes sense to pick a dialect.

+If you think you will visit more than one Arab country and want to pick a dialect that is understood in most Arab states, you should go with the Egyptian dialect.
 Traveling and language immersion is the best way to improve your FL comprehension and speaking skills.
-However, you will need to be able to read street signs, maps and basic information.
+However, you will need to be able to read street signs, maps, and basic information.
 Therefore, basic reading skills of Arabic will be very helpful.

 9- The Undecided